1cornerstone/1cornerstone/Readme.md

     *   Built Look and feel of calculator using Neumorphism
      *   Built Color Application,
-     *   Single handedly build  mobile interface for Trado global          application along with their UI/UX.
+     *   Single handedly built mobile interface for Trado global  application alongside  with UI/UX.

 ## What are my plans: